- Books, Literature, and Writing»

-There are many stories out there for Halloween entertainment, but how many are true?
-Everyone enjoys a good spook story, but to be truthful many of them are fiction and made only to scare or entertain masses.
-How about a true story of Halloween for once.
-Our story takes place in a small southern town in Mississippi.
-What better location than a place that is known for it's several ghost stories.
-There have been several witch stories proclaimed to be true, but the fact is that most aren't.
+If you've come here to read a fictional story about a witch that never was, you have come to the wrong place because this story actually happened.
+Everyone enjoys a spooky campfire story, but to be honest, many of those stories are fictional and conceived only to scare or entertain the masses.
+How about a true story of Halloween for once?
+This factual story takes place in a small southern town in Mississippi.
+And what better location than a place that is known for it's numerous ghostly tales?
+There have been several witch stories claiming to be genuine, but the fact is, most aren't.
 Today you get a treat, not a trick.
-This is the true story of a Mississippi boy who witnessed the revealed prophecy of the Yazoo City Witch.
+This is the true story of a Mississippi boy who witnessed the fulfillment of the prophecy of the Yazoo City Witch.

 Our tale begins in the year 1884.
-It was an autumn evening in a small town of Yazoo, Mississipi.
+It was an autumn evening in the small town of Yazoo, Mississippi.
 A young man by the name of Jim Bob Duncan was guiding his raft along the banks of the Yazoo River, making his way back home from fishing.
-As he was floating by, he heard screams of adult men coming from a nearby house.
-Realizing that these were not screams of terror, but that of agony, Jim Bob docked his raft on the bank and proceeded to investigate.
-As Jim Bob closed in on the house where he heard the screams from, he suddenly realized it was the abode of the supposed Yazoo Witch.
-Many rumors had circled around the town, but Jim Bob's concern still persuaded him to further investigate.
-As Jim Bob came up to the window he saw the woman, who was perceived to be a witch, performing a tribal dance amongst two lifeless bodies on her floor.
-Frightened, Jim Bob quickly made his way back to his raft to fetch the Sheriff.
+As he was steering his raft alongside the riverbank, he heard screams of what sounded like adult men coming from a nearby rundown shack.
+Realizing that these were not screams of joy or terror, but that of agony, Jim Bob docked his raft on the bank and proceeded to investigate.
+As Jim Bob closed in on the house where he had heard the screams, he suddenly realized it was the abode of the alleged Yazoo Witch.
+Many rumors of the witch had circulated around the town, but Jim Bob's curiousness and concern for his fellow townsmen impelled him to investigate the scene.
+As Jim Bob approached the window of the shack, he saw the woman, who was perceived to be a witch, performing a tribal dance over and around two lifeless bodies resting on her floor.
+Frightened, Jim Bob hastily made his way back to his raft to summon the Sheriff.

-As soon as the Sheriff heard what Jim Bob had to say, there was no doubt in his mind that these actions had occurred, as Jim Bob was not known for telling wise tales.
-The Sheriff gathered his Deputies and rode out to the house, but found no evidence of Jim Bob's tale.
-Insisting that the events really happened, the Sheriff and his men decided to investigate a bit more.
+As soon as the Sheriff heard Jim Bob's claims, there was no doubt in the Sheriff's mind that these actions had most likely occurred, as Jim Bob was not known for being dishonest.
+The Sheriff, hurriedly, gathered his deputies and they rode their horses to the shack Jim Bob had mentioned, but found no evidence of Jim Bob's accusation.
+Insisting that the events certainly must have occurred, the Sheriff and his men decided to investigate a bit more.
 Upon entering the attic, they found 2 corpses hung from the ballasts.
-Now there was no doubt that the woman was at least a murderer if not a witch.
+There was no doubt that the woman was at least a murderer, if not a witch.

-As the years went by people gradually forgot about the witch and her so called prophesy.
-During this twenty year period Jim Bob's wife had given birth to two sons and a daughter.
-The middle child, whose name was William was a roustabout kid, always playing in the town streets.
-School was out this time of year, so William was making his rounds as usual.
+As years passed by, the townspeople gradually forgot about the witch and her "so-called" prophecy.
+During the following twenty years, Jim Bob got married and became a father to two sons and one daughter.
+The middle child, whose name was William was a roustabout kid, always playing in the town streets, and was known throughout town.

-It was the morning of May 25th, 1904, when a young woman was preparing for her wedding.
-As she entered into the hair parlor with all of her gifts to show to her friends, her servant supposedly knocked over a lantern, which caused the curtains in the parlor to catch fire.
-For some reason, the winds were unusually strong for this time of year and the fire quickly spread to other homes and businesses.
-Firefighters from all over came to attempt to vanquish the flame, but it seemed that the winds were too strong.
-As soon as they could put one fire out, another had already claimed another residence.
-When the firefighters were finally able to vanquish the flame, every residence in downtown had been burned to the ground.
+On the morning of May 25th, 1904 young William made his rounds around town as usual.
+On the same morning a young woman who was preparing for her wedding entered into the hair parlor with all of her wedding gifts to show to her friends.
+The woman's servant supposedly knocked over a lantern, which caused the curtains in the parlor to catch fire.
+For some eerie reason, the winds were unusually strong for this time of year and the fire quickly spread to other homes and businesses throughout town.
+Local and neighboring towns' firefighters came together to attempt to vanquish the flame, but the winds were too strong.
+As soon as they could put one fire out, another fire had already claimed another residence.
+When the firefighters were finally able to vanquish the flame, every residence in town had been burned to the ground.

 Little known facts of this tale

-The witches suggested name from this account was Tandy Warren.
+The witch's suggested name from this account was indeed Tandy Warren.
 Tandy is a variant of an old Norse word meaning fire.
 If this account of the story is made up, it is done with excellent research and quality.

 Willie Morris is the first to publish anything about this story.
-He does go into great detail, but mind you, he had to fill up a good bit of the book and make it interesting.
+He does go into great detail, but mind you, he had to embellish a good bit of the book to make it interesting.

-Most accounts of this story claim that several people remembered what the witch had said before her dying breath and went to visit her grave the day after the fire, but this story comes from a generation that was actually raised in Yazoo City.
-In other words, Straight from the Horses mouth.
+Most accounts of this story claim that several people remember what the witch said before her dying breaths and went to visit her grave the day after the fire, but this particular story comes from a generation that was actually raised in Yazoo City.
+In other words, this is straight from the horse's mouth.
 The woman who told me of this story is my former 6th grade teacher.
 She was born and raised in Yazoo City along with the famous comic, Jerry Clower and actually attended Church with him when she was a young lady.
-Today she is 70 years old, which would put her only 35 years removed from the Yazoo City fire.
-The original story of this witch has Jim Bob Duncan renamed as Joe Bob Duggan and Joe Bob Duggett, but with the several Duncans that can be found in Mississippi and the Yazoo area, I find this to be more believable.
-The Duncans were also members of the Church where she attended and are the original source of this story, however their account has never been published in any content.
+Today she is 78 years old, which would place her only 35 years removed from the Yazoo City fire.
+The original story of this witch has Jim Bob Duncan renamed as Joe Bob Duggan and Joe Bob Duggett, but with the several Duncans that can be found in Mississippi and the Yazoo area, I find this telling to be more believable.
+The Duncans were also members of the Church where my teacher attended and are the original source of this story.
+However, their account has never been published in any content.
 I was just a curious boy lucky enough to inquire about this woman's raising in a small town.
-Hope you enjoyed.